 Based on the amazing book by Richard Dawkins, The Ancestor's Tale.

 The entire hike at a gingerly pace of approximately 3-4 km per hour will take about 3-4 hours.
-It may take longer with stops along the way to learn about the various key evolutionary events like the five major extinctions and our common ancestry with existing species.
+It may take longer with stops along the way to learn about the various key evolutionary splits and events like the five major extinctions and our common ancestry with existing species.
 There will be rest & refreshments stops and check-points where participants can get their passports stamped while discussing specific issues on evolution and species in distress.

-Along the way, the 'multicellular algae' who start at Erindale Park will give rise to other life forms as they develop along their unique evolutionary pathways to occupy all the available niches we find them in today.
+Along the way, the 'metazoan algae' who start at Erindale Park will give rise to other life forms as they develop along their unique evolutionary pathways to occupy all the available niches we find them in today.

 We will only be walking the last BILLION YEARS (12.5k) from the dawn of multicellular life in Erindale Park to end with a picnic event and barbeque celebrating our Humanity at PineCliff Drive Park.
 However, this route has actually been plotted backwards from current time all the way to the beginning of the earth (for reference) which is actually 60k. ending up almost at the Toronto Islands.
 We may do a cycle ride on that route.